 Mrs Muller chats about her new role at the School

-Mrs Sonja Mueller is Head of Pastoral Care and Boarding at Kilgraston School.
+Mrs Sonja Muller is Head of Pastoral Care and Boarding at Kilgraston School.
 She combines her many years’ experience as a social worker, coupled with being a qualified teacher, to give the very best emotional, psychological and academic support to every girl in her care…

 ““Every child needs at least one adult who is irrationally crazy about her.”
 So said Urie Bronfenbrenner, the eminent, Russian-born, American psychologist.